Reviewed by the Linklay editorial team · Updated May 2026 · 5 min read

 Join 2,000+ creators maximizing their digital footprint

 Definition.
 A link-in-bio for nonprofits centralizes donation links, volunteer sign-ups, event RSVPs, newsletter forms, and impact reports under a single bio URL.
-The right tool charges 0% platform fees on tips so every dollar reaches the cause.
-In this comparison: Free Linktree alternative for nonprofits showing 0% donation fees.
+Linklay does not process creator payments or take a cut of creator sales.
+In this comparison: Free Linktree alternative for nonprofits showing donation links and campaign resources.

 Key facts (2026)